vtluug/calendarium/readme.txt

     subsequent matching runs
 - moves the day folder from upcoming/ to past/ if the time of the event has lapsed

-the intended deployment is a cronjob that periodically calls the script. for VTLUUG, the calendar path can be in /nfs/cistern/share/calendar, or somewhere else everyone can access.
+the intended deployment is a cronjob that periodically calls the script. for VTLUUG in particular, you can edit it at /nfs/cistern/share/calendar

 the filesystem formats follow this pattern: